 In 2020, a Remuneration Committee was established for NTGIL, consisting of two independent non-executive directors.
 This committee ensures remuneration policies and processes applicable to NTGIL are operated in line with the requirements of the MIFIDPRU Remuneration Code and make recommendations to the NTGIL Board.

-A UK-based EMEA Remuneration Governance Group ('ERGG'), consisting of the following individuals operates to monitor and implement the EMEA regulatory compensation requirements:
+A UK-based EMEA Remuneration Governance Group (ERGG), operates to monitor and implement the EMEA regulatory compensation requirements and comprises the following individuals: